adamsilver/fdpb/02-Checkout.md

 This is the first time we've encountered a field that consists of multiple inputs for the same question in the form of radio buttons.
 There are some special things to note.

-### Using `fieldset` and `legend`
+### Grouping form controls

-To group multiple inputs together, we need to use the fieldset and legend elements.
-Each input represents a choice and the grouping is achieved by wrapping it inside a fieldset.
-The legend describes this grouping, in much the same way as the label describes the input.
+To group multiple form controls together, we need to wrap them inside a `fieldset`.
+The `legend` describes the group, in the same way a `label` describes the control.
+Like the `label`, a `legend` provides a description for sighted users and screen reader users alike.
+In most screen readers, the `legend` is read out in combination with the radio button's `label`:

-Like the label, the legend provides a description both visually and for those using a screen reader.
-In most screen readers, the legend is read out in combination with the radio button's label.
-Something like *Delivery options, Standard (Free, 2-3 days)*.
+*Delivery options, Standard (Free, 2-3 days)* or similar.

 It may be tempting to group all fields in form like this.
 Chapter one's registration form could, in theory, be wrapped in a fieldset and legend.
-Whilst this is valid, it creates unnecessary noise to those fields that are perfectly understandable without this treatment.
+Whilst valid, it creates unnecessary noise to those fields that are perfectly understandable without it.
+In short it doesn't conform to principle 7, *add value*.

-As Heydon Pickering says in Inclusive Design Patterns[^7], *it's easy to think of patterns as ‘right’ and ‘wrong’*.
-As with most design decisions, we should apply solutions based on the context of the problem, not by blindly following a blanket rule.
+In Inclusive Design Patterns[^7], Heydon Pickering says *it's easy to think of patterns as ‘right’ and ‘wrong’*.
+As with most design problems, we should apply solutions based on the context of the problem, not by mindlessly following blanket rules.

-### Provide a sensible default
+### Set smart defaults

 The first radio button has a `checked` attribute.
 This selects the first delivery option automatically.
 This has two benefits as there is: